Mandan, North Dakota: Freight rail

 The city originated to support the operation of the Northern Pacific Railroad.
 First platting documents were filed in 1873.
 A rail division headquarters and major maintenance facility were established in Mandan in 1881 to support operation from the Missouri River west to the Yellowstone River near Glendive, Montana.
 The Northern Pacific became part of the Burlington Northern Railroad in 1970 and part of the Burlington Northern Santa Fe Railway in 1995.
 Known since 2005 as BNSF Railway, it operates the railroad facilities in Mandan and the surrounding communities.
 Over 320 BNSF employees are based in Mandan.

 Public Transit

 Bis-Man Transit provides fixed route and demand response mass transit service to Mandan.

-Mandan station
+Mandan Railroad Passenger Service

-Mandan station was the primary gateway to the city for travelers arriving by passenger train.
-The depot was built in 1930 by the Northern Pacific Railway with rail service later provided by Burlington Northern Railroad and Amtrak.
-Passenger trains served Mandan until 1979, when Amtrak's North Coast Hiawatha was discontinued.
+Mandan was a scheduled meal stop for the Northern Pacific Railway east-west passenger line beginning in 1882.
+The service was subsequently provided by Burlington Northern Railroad and Amtrak.
+Amtrak discontinued the North Coast Hiawatha passenger service along the south half of the state in 1979.
+The existing "beanery" lunchroom and depot were constructed in 1928 and 1930, respectively as replacements at the site.